 What Our Patients Experience

-Your consultation includes advanced imaging and digital planning technology to assess cataract severity, overall eye health, and determine the ideal treatment timing and premium lens options for your needs.
+Your consultation includes advanced imaging and digital planning technology to assess cataract severity and overall eye health, determine the ideal treatment timing, and identify which specialty lens options are best suited to your vision goals and lifestyle.

 At Schorr Vision, we begin with comprehensive diagnostics.